What makes us human after

 buildings at the intersection of two contrasting scales—the urban and the

 interior.
-Exchanges with the city flow both from the inside-out and outside-in,
+The exchanges with the city are both inside-out and outside-in,

 Public Floor